 For most Express Entry applicants, the realistic path looks like this:

-- Pursue a job offer in parallel โ especially if you're already in Canada on a work permit
+- Pursue a job offer in parallel — especially if it helps you keep working legally or access a specific stream

-- Consider PNP as an alternative โ a provincial nomination adds 600 points, compared to 50 for a job offer
+- Consider PNP as an alternative — a provincial nomination still adds 600 CRS points

 Don't make your entire immigration plan dependent on getting an LMIA.
-It's a bonus, not a prerequisite.
-Many successful Express Entry applicants receive their ITA without a job offer.
+It is not a CRS bonus, and many successful Express Entry applicants receive their ITA without a job offer.

 For a broader overview of all work permit types, see our complete work permits guide.